anilmaurya/link-shortner/README.md

 Short link for your long url which always work, it is build upon blockchain therefore does not depend on central server.

-This React Application which will interact with blockchain from browser.

 ## Installation

 1. Clone this Repository